 The RTCQuicTransport is a new web platform API that allows exchanging arbitrary data with remote peers using the QUIC protocol.

-The Shape Detection API allows for faces, barcodes, and text to be detected in images.
+The Shape Detection API detects faces, barcodes, and text in images.

 To avoid draining the battery, most devices will quickly fall asleep when left idle.
 While this is fine for most of the time, there are some applications that need to keep the screen or the device awake in order to complete some work.
 The Wake Lock API provides a way to prevent the device from dimming or locking the screen or prevent the device from going to sleep when an application needs to keep running.